Habus

-The Habus (singular Al Habsi) are a tribe of Ras Al Khaimah, in the United Arab Emirates (UAE).
+The Habus (singular Al Habsi) is an Arab tribe of Ras Al Khaimah, in the United Arab Emirates (UAE).
 They mostly settled the area around Khatt, Fahlain and the Hajar Mountain wadis to the East of the city of Ras Al Khaimah.
 They are often associated with the Hajar Mountain tribes of the Shihuh and Dhahuriyiin, with whom the Habus were frequently neighbours and with whom the Habus shared a number of cultural similarities and traditions.
-The Habus have also adopted the distinctive Shehhi dialect of Arabic.
+The Habus speak the distinctive Shehhi dialect of Arabic, which is thought to have Himyarite Yemeni origins dating back to the second century BCE.

 Tribal areas

 While the territory to the north of Wadi Bih was traditionally Shihuh, the area to the south of the wadi is considered Habus.
 Intermarriage between the Shihuh and Habus was common, in particular between the Al Haramsha of the Bani Idaid Shihuh.

 An agrarian people, cultivating extensive mountainous farmland in the wadis of the Hajar Mountains, the Habus settled and farmed the mountains of the Rus Al Jibal, particularly in the Wadi Naqab and Wadi Bih.
 Their name is said to be derived from the location of their original holdings of land on the Jebel Hibs, a mountain in Ras Al Khaimah.

-The area around Wadi Naqab was traditionally held by members of the Naqbiyin tribe, from whom it derives its name, but was gradually bought up by members of the Habus tribe after the Naqbiyin fell foul of local rulers, likely pre-Al Qasimi (in the period 1695–1740) and many moved to Dibba and Khor Fakkan.
+The area around Wadi Naqab was traditionally held by members of the Naqbiyin tribe, from whom it derives its name, but was gradually bought up by members of the Habus tribe after the Naqbiyin fell foul of local rulers, likely pre-Qawasim (in the period 1695–1740) and many moved to Dibba and Khor Fakkan.
 By about 1800, Wadi Naqab was considered to be Habus territory.
 The Habus are also associated with the Wadi Sal.

 Fiercely independent, the Habus successfully resisted an abortive attempt to impose taxation on them by the Ruler of Ras Al Khaimah, Sheikh Sultan bin Salim Al Qasimi.
 An uneasy peace was made between the Habus Sheikh of the time, Hamdan bin Malik and Sultan bin Salim, with an agreement between them copied out and lodged with each party.
 On his death, Hamdan bin Malik left his copy to be lodged with Sultan Qaboos of Oman.